Pixabay – CCO Licence

 Typically, an online business will have fewer overheads than a brick and mortar company by the very fact that you don’t have to pay for expensive office space and all that comes with that.
 You can also cut down on inventory using drop-shipping agreements, lower employee costs by hiring freelancers, and use software and automation to increase efficiency, amongst other things.
 All of these measures will not only lower your overheads but quite possibly increase your margins too.

-Because you have fewer overhead expenses, setting up an online business typically comes with a lower level of risk, which means it could be easier to secure the finance you require as an online entrepreneur, and that you won’t have to worry so much about losing vast amounts of money — especially if you take a bootstrapping approach to building your online business; something that is very much possible if you’re willing to work hard.
+Because you have fewer overhead expenses, setting up an online business typically comes with a lower level of risk, which means it could be easier to secure the finance you require as an online entrepreneur, and that you won’t have to worry so much about losing vast amounts of money — especially if you take a bootstrapping approach to build your online business; something that is very much possible if you’re willing to work hard.

-Okay, so there’s no guarantee that anyone business is going to do well globally, but when your business is based online, it gives you easy access to the global market, which means you’ll stand a far better chance of making your brand known around the world.
+Okay, so there’s no guarantee that anyone’s business is going to do well globally, but when your business is based online, it gives you easy access to the global market, which means you’ll stand a far better chance of making your brand known around the world.
 Not only that, but an online business can be in operation 24/7 which means you can meet the needs of clients all over the world, which again, makes it more likely that you can make your mark in new territories.

 Marketing is simpler and less expensive

-It can be really tough to market your bricks and mortar business to customers, especially if you have a really small budget to work with.
+It can be really tough to market your bricks-and-mortar business to customers, especially if you have a really small budget to work with.
 When your business is online, this is less of an issue because you can do a lot of your marketing, such as SEO and social media engagement for free — you’ll just need to read a few books or websites to get the information you need — and even if you do have to pay, it can be a lot cheaper to hire a digital marketing company than a traditional one.

-As well as it being cheaper, online businesses can typically benefit from more advanced marketing tools such as eBooks, blogs and video channels, email campaigns and white papers, which can pack a real punch for a small investment, and whose results are more easily measurable so you don’t end up wasting your budget on failed marketing campaigns long-term.
+As well as it being cheaper, online businesses can typically benefit from more advanced marketing tools such as eBooks, blogs and video channels, email campaigns, and white papers, which can pack a real punch for a small investment, and whose results are more easily measurable so you don’t end up wasting your budget on failed marketing campaigns long-term.

 It’s easier to weather more storms